Home → Articles → How to Install MySQL Database Server on Ubuntu 26.04

 Manage MySQL Service

 MySQL runs as a system service on Ubuntu under the name mysql.
 You can manage this service using specific commands to start, stop, restart, and check the MySQL status.
-These commands ensure your MySQL installation runs smoothly and make maintenance easier on your system.
+These commands ensure your MySQL server runs smoothly and make maintenance easier on your system.

 Check MySQL Service Status